About the Civil Rights & Labor History Projects

 • "Taking Clues from the Past" Interview with James Gregory, by Shannan Lenke Stoll, Real Change News, May 14, 2009

-Other news articles:
+Other local and national news articles:

 "Seattle's Ugly Past: Segregation in Our Neighborhoods"